Community Organization ENGAGE Award

 8. Market-Based Health Insurance Education – Consumer education on alternative insurance models, direct primary care, and cost-sharing networks.

-10. Regulatory Reform & Healthcare Access – Identifying local regulatory barriers and advocating for streamlined licensing and service delivery models.
+9. Regulatory Reform & Healthcare Access – Identifying local regulatory barriers and advocating for streamlined licensing and service delivery models.

-12. Alternative & Holistic Medicine Integration – Promoting access to non-pharmaceutical treatments such as supplements, diet-based therapies, and traditional medicine.
+11. Alternative & Holistic Medicine Healthcare Integration – Promoting access to non-pharmaceutical treatments such as supplements, diet-based therapies, and traditional medicine.
+Community-driven wellness programs, including nutrition/metabolic health, alternative medicine, food quality, environmental exposure, and individualized care strategies.

 14. Prescription Drug Reform Advocacy – Supporting policy research and local initiatives aimed at expanding access to off-label and alternative drug treatments.
+Accelerating EPA approval for innovative agricultural products.

 15. Medicare & Medicaid Innovation – Piloting community-driven models for cost-effective senior care and Medicaid alternatives.

-The Community Proposal Awards occurs in two competitive phases: the ENGAGE Award and PROPOSE Award.
+The Community Proposal Awards occur in two competitive phases: the ENGAGE Award and PROPOSE Award.
 Awards will support the meaningful involvement of community organizations with our Community Engagement and Training Core and Data Science Core faculty who have grant experience and expertise in lifestyle behaviors (i.e., nutrition, physical activity, sleep) and interventions, integrative care, mental health, body composition and cardiometabolic outcomes assessment, health communication techniques, health promotion/outreach, digital health innovations, statistical analysis and modelling, and cardiometabolic diseases, such as diabetes, hypertension, obesity and HIV/AIDS.

 Eligibility